• Skip to primary navigation

 Instructions

-• Remove the soup from the heat , serve into small soup bowls, and garnish with the toppings of your choice.
+- Remove the soup from the heat, remove the bay leaves, and serve in small soup bowls.
+Then, garnish with the toppings of your choice.
 Good options include fresh oregano, toasted pumpkin seeds, crispy baked chickpeas, croutons, or a side of garlic bread.
 Enjoy!

 Notes